Go to Aitor or Sophie in the Dying Light 2 Raid quest?

-In the Dying Light 2 The Raid quest, you'll need to make some important choices, including whether you'll go to Aitor or Sophie at the Tango Motel.
-With tensions rising between the Bazaar Survivors and Peacekeepers, this Dying Light 2 choice is certainly a critical one that will affect how you proceed through the next quest.
+Playing the Dying Light 2 The Raid quests asks you to go to Aitor or Sophie at the Tango Motel, but who do you choose?
+With tensions between the Bazaar Survivors and Peacekeepers heating up, you need to make some critical Dying Light 2 decisions that will affect how you proceed through the next quest to take back the Water Tower.
 Here is every choice and the consequences for going to Aitor or Sophie, and how you offer to help Sophie during The Raid quest in Dying Light 2.

 Go to Aitor or Sophie at the Tango Motel in Dying Light 2?